apereo/cas-server-security-filter/README.md

 If present the value of this parameter must be exactly `true` or `false`, with `false` as the default.

+### onlyPostParameters init-param

+The _optional_ init-param `onlyPostParameters` is a whitespace-delimited set of the names of request parameters the filter will allow only on POST type requests.
+The Filter will throw an exception when any of these parameters are present on requests of any other type.

 Configuration Examples
 ----------------------